 - Wastewater treatment at the mine office, workshop and plant complexes these areas will be serviced by septic tanks and leach drains for the treatment of wastewater.
 It is anticipated that the treatment capacities of these wastewater facilities will not exceed requirements for category 85.
-The Works Approval Holder has advised that approvals will be obtained prior to construction for these septic systems from the Department of Health and the Shire of East Pilbara; - Pit dewatering infrastructure and in-pit sumps dewatering discharge from the in-pit sumps will be directed to a number of 1.5mm thick HDPE lined turkey nests located throughout the project area and used for dust suppression across the site.
+The Works Approval Holder has advised that approvals will be obtained prior to construction for these septic systems from the Department of Health and the Shire of East Pilbara: - Pit dewatering infrastructure and in-pit sumps dewatering discharge from the in-pit sumps will be directed to a Raw Water Tank and used for dust suppression across the site.
 As all abstracted water will be used on site, and not discharged to the environment for the purpose of accessing ore for mining purposes, category 6 is deemed not to be triggered.
-Predicted abstraction rates for pit dewatering are as follows (Table 5):
+Predicted abstraction rates for pit dewatering are as follows (Table 6):